ithinkandicode/bloodstained-tools/Serializer/README.md

 To use them as uassets, you can either:

   1. Change the file extension manually, from `.bin` to `.uasset`
-  2. Use the bulk renamer batch script detailed below
+  2. Use the bulk renamer batch script detailed below (read carefully)

 You check your changes before renaming, you can compare bin vs. uasset a binary comparison tool (see [WinMerge](#winmerge) below).

-Note: Don't use the bulk rename batch file on the same file/folder as your JSON and original uasset.
-Doing this will delete the original source uasset file, which you should keep.
-Instead, copy/move the bin to the folder you use for packaging your mod into a .pak file.
-Then then drop that folder onto the batch script.

 #### Bin to Uasset